ibm-cloud-docs/openshift/openshift_cluster_scaling.md

     ...
     ```
     {: screen}

+    If you already deleted the Helm chart and see a message such as `iks-ca-configmap not found`, [redeploy the cluster autoscaler Helm chart](#ca_helm) to your cluster and try to remove it again.
+    {: tip}

 2. List your existing Helm charts and note the name of the cluster autoscaler.
     ```
     helm ls